-2. The Department will not challenge, appeal or seek review on its own of an arbitration award covered by 5 U.S.C. § 7121(e) (performance-based actions and adverse actions) unless it first requests the Director, OPM to seek judicial review under the provisions of 5 U.S.C. § 7703 (d).
+2. The Department will not challenge, appeal or seek review on its own of an arbitration award covered by 5 U.S.C. § 7121(e) (performance-based actions and adverse actions) unless it first requests the Director, Office of Personnel Management (OPM) to seek judicial review under the provisions of 5 U.S.C. § 7703(d).
 Only OPM may seek management review of the arbitration award.
 The employee may appeal such an arbitration award.